Tracari/Credit_Risk_Analysis/README.md

 ## Overview

-A Peer-to-peer lending company wants to use machinge learning to predict credit risk, for quicker and more reliable loan experiences.
-In an effort to be able to assist the lead data scientist, this project will be an introduction to Resampling using different techniques from the imbalanced-learn and scikit-learn libraries to build and evaluate learning models on:
+A Peer-to-peer lending company wants to use Machine Learning to predict credit risk, for quicker and more reliable loan experiences.
+This project will use Resampling, employing different techniques from the imbalanced-learn and scikit-learn libraries to build and evaluate learning models on:
 - Balanced Accuracy: How often the classifier is correct
 - Precision: How reliable a positive/negative classifier is.
 - Recall/Sensitivity: The ability of a clssifier to find all the positive/negative samples

+To determine the best suited model that accurately predicts and classifies risky credit applications.

 ### Data enivorment